porres/pd-cyclone/README.md

 <pre>make pdincludepath=~/pd-0.48-1/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.48-1/bin/)</pre>

-Make Install:
+* Make Install

-use "objectsdir" to set a relative path for your build, something like:
+Use "objectsdir" to set a relative path for your build, something like:

 <pre>make install objectsdir=../cyclone-build</pre>